obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Themes/Prism.md

 **User Interface**: Settings for spacing, position, alignment and other adjustments of different UI elements.
 - **Window Adjustments**: Settings for changing the gaps between windows and border radius around all UI elements.
-    - Window Gap (px): The size of the space between the Workspace Containers.
-    - Border Radius (px): The size of the border radius around larger elements of the UI.
+    - Border Radius Medium (px): The size of the border radius around larger elements of the UI.
     - Border Radius Small (px): The size of the border radius around smaller elements of the UI.
-- **Sidebar Elements**: Settings for positioning, alignment, etc. of different UI elements within the Sidebars.
+- **Sidebar and Main Workspace Elements**: Settings for positioning, alignment, etc. of different UI elements within the Sidebars and the Main Workspace.
-    - Minimal Right Sidebar: Makes the Right Sidebar Ribbon collapse button merge next to the top tabs.
-Helps reduce the wasted space caused by the empty column which accomodates the collapse button.
     - **Tab Label**: Settings for positioning, alignment, etc. of the Tab Labels.
         - Left Sidebar Tab Label Alignment: Horizontal Alignment of the Tab Labels in the Left Sidebar.
         - Right Sidebar Tab Label Alignment: Horizontal Alignment of the Tab Labels in the Right Sidebar.